Arash-Barabadi/ROS2/02_ROS2_Package_Creation/README.md

 ros2 pkg create my_py_pkg --build-type ament_python --dependencies rclpy
 ```
 ## we now have a folder named my_py_pkg.
 LEt's see what wee got in this folder(my_py_pkg)
 ### my_py_pkg: 1st folder was generated with the same name of the package(my_py_pkg).
-In this folder one must to put all nodes of the package.
+In this folder one must put all nodes of the package.
 It already contains __init__.py file.
 (I will talk about this python file later.
 But now it's not necessary to open it.)
 ### resource folder: which doesn't need to be opened now.
 ### test folder: which already contains 3 test files.
 All the test files should be located here.
 ###